Think Outside The Fence about Dog Parks

 She has also written other books, including the memoir Woodrow on the Bench (Harper Collins) about Jenna’s senior black Lab and what his last seven months taught her, including creating a connection with others at their local park in Boston.

-Jenna is a public speaker, traveling nationally and internationally.
-She is also the Co-Founder and CEO of A Mighty Blaze, a writer marketing support group, and has taught at Grub Street Writers for over 20 years.
+Jenna is also the Co-Founder and CEO of A Mighty Blaze, a writer marketing support group, and has taught at Grub Street Writers for over 20 years.

 She currently lives in Boston with her three-year-old black lab, Henry.
 You can follow Jenna on Facebook, Twitter, and Instagram.